Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step1/compose1.md

 4. `docker-compose build` - Use to build Docker images for services defined in a docker-compose.yml
 5. `docker-compose up` - Use to build all the services into container
 6. `docker-compose down` - Use to remove all the container in the services
-7. `docker image ls` - Use to call all the image that exist on machine
+7. `docker image ls` - Use to list all the image that exist on your current machine
-8. `docker container ps -a` - Use to list all exist container
+8. `docker container ps -a` - Use to list all exist container on your current machine on your current machine
 9. `docker image rm (image name)` - Use to delete a docker image with a specifig name
 10. `docker container rm (container name)` - Use to delete a docker container with a specifig container